 - 7.7 The Council offered retirement pensions to its staff under a statutory scheme and made contributions on their behalf.
 Although the pension benefits are not payable until employees retire, the Council had a commitment to make the payments and must account for them in the year in which the future entitlements are earned.
-This commitment is compared with the pension fund assets (investments) and the net amount is included in the accounts as an asset or liability. - 7.8 At 31 March 2020 the Council's net pension liability was £27.58m (31 March 2019: £26.33m).
+This commitment is compared with the pension fund assets (investments) and the net amount is included in the accounts as an asset or liability. - 7.8 At 31 March 2021 the Council's net pension liability was £30.39m (31 March 2020: £27.58m).
 Although this sum has a significant impact on the net assets of the Council, as shown in its Balance Sheet, the deficit will be addressed by increased contributions to the scheme in future years.
-These increased contributions have been reflected in the Council's Medium-Term Plan. - 7.9 The £1.247m increase in the net pension liability is underpinned by: - a decrease in the benefit obligation of £2.3m including: - interest and service costs of £4.8m - past service costs and curtailments of £0.4m - contributions by scheme participants of £0.4m - experience losses of £0.9m, less - actuarial gains associated with changes to financial and demographic assumptions of assumptions of £5.5m and. - benefits paid of £3.3m. - a decrease in the carrying value of the Council's share of scheme assets of £3.6m including: - an increase of £3.5m relating to net interest on plan assets of £1.8 and contributions (employer and employee) of £1.6m, less - re-measurement losses, reflecting the difference between the actual investment return on plan assets and the interest rate used to calculate the net interest cost included in the CIES of £3.7m - benefits paid out and administration costs of £3.3m
+These increased contributions have been reflected in the Council's Medium-Term Plan. - 7.9 The £2.8m increase in the net pension liability is underpinned by: - an increase in the benefit obligation of £16m including: - interest and service costs of £4.7m - past service costs and curtailments of £0.1m - contributions by scheme participants of £0.5m - actuarial gains associated with changes to financial and demographic assumptions of assumptions of £16.3m, less. - experience gains of £2.3m, and - benefits paid of £3.3m. - an increase in the carrying value of the Council's share of scheme assets of £13.2m including: - an increase of £3.9m relating to net interest on plan assets of £1.8m and contributions (employer and employee) of £2.1m, - re-measurement losses, reflecting the difference between the actual investment return on plan assets and the interest rate used to calculate the net interest cost included in the CIES of £12.6m, less - benefits paid out and administration costs of £3.3m.